By Florida Family Law Appeals Attorney Eduardo J. Mejias

 How AAA Family Law Can Assist

-If you are considering appealing a family law final judgment or order, please call AAA Family Law at 407-260-6001, and schedule, by phone or in person, a free thirty-minute initial consultation with attorney Eduardo J. Mejias.
+If you are considering appealing a family law final judgment or order, please call AAA Family Law at 407-260-6001, and schedule, by phone or in person, an initial consultation with attorney Eduardo J. Mejias.
 At the consultation:

 - you will inform me about the trial court case you seek to appeal,

 - I will give you a my opinion on the merits of the appeal and its chances for success (possibly subject to further research after the consultation) and

 - If both we agree on proceeding with the appeal, I will quote you a fixed attorney retainer fee (not an hourly rate) whose total you will know before signing a contract or making any payment.

 Our retainer fees for family law appeals of final orders in Florida range between $3,000 and $5,000 depending on their level of complexity.
 For non-final orders they are between $2,000 and $4,000.
 See Family Lawyer Retainer Fees for more information.

 Your family law appeal could be related to final trial court judgments on divorce issues, such as alimony, child custody or support, property distribution and relocation with children, or to paternity matters, interpretation of prenuptial agreements, enforcement of the court's decrees, court rulings on cases related to the Florida Department of Children and Families (DCF) or other family law issues.

 Please read the Articles section for more information on Family Law topics.